eas342/IRAC_photometry/README.md

 ## Systematics Being Applied Through The Pipeline

 Three of the corrections (array location dependent correction, pixel phase correction and photometric calibration) are applied using [irac_aphot_corr_cryo.pro](http://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/contributed/irac/iracaphotcorrcryo/) for cryogenic mission and [irac_aphot_corr.pro](http://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/contributed/irac/iracaphotcorr/) for warm mission.
+You can find these files in the *Correction_files* folder.
 The BCD/CBCD files are flat fielded and linearity corrected through Spitzer Science Center's BCD pipeline.

 - ### Array Location Dependent Correction
   This is a correction that is required for point source photometry or compact sources.
 IRAC flatfield is made by imaging the high surface brightness zodical background (ZB).
 Firstly, since the ZB is extended and effectively uniform over the IRAC FOV, its effective gain is slightly different from a point source effective gain.
 Secondly, spectrum of the ZB peaks redward of the IRAC filters while spectrum of high color temerature sources like stars peak blueward of IRAC filters and are well on the Rayleigh-Jeans side of blackbody spectrum.
 Thus, IRAC photometry of warm sources require a correction for the spectral slope change between zodical light and Rayleigh-Jeans spectra.
 Lastly, the effective filter bandpass of IRAC varies as a function of angle of incidence.
 Thus, all objects in the IRAC FOV needs to be corrected based on their location on the array.